htdavidcharles/Fantasy-Premier-League-in-R/README.md

 Contributing:
 If you believe there is any data missing or have any issues, don't hesitate to create an issue and I will get back to you as soon as possible.

+Future:
+I will look to be adding in extra stats for players in the merged files, e.g. xG, xA, Goal-Creating Actions.
+From fbref or understat.